aurbac/workshop-containers-cdk-react-amplify/docs/prepare-your-development-environment.md

 1.5\.
 Click on **Create environment**.

 1.6\.
-Wait some seconds until your development environment is ready, you will see the following screen.
+Wait a few seconds until your development environment is ready, you will see the following screen.

 ![Cloud9 Env](images/cloud9-env.png)

 ## 2. Install requirements

 2.1\.
-Inside the Cloud9 environment, in the **bash** terminal, clone the reposiotry.
+Inside the Cloud9 environment, in the **bash** terminal, execute the following command to clone the project repository.

 ``` bash
 git clone https://github.com/aurbac/nodejs-back-and-angular-front.git